 - Making pages load faster

-- Detect broken links and send you reports
+- Detect broken hyperlinks on your pages and send you reports

 - Monitor what other sites are posting about your business